savonet/book/language.md

   from the label, e.g. `video_bitrate` should specify the bitrate we want to encode video, etc.),
-- there is 1 mandatory argument which is labeled `key` of type `string`: it must be the secret key we need in order to broadcast on our Youtube account,
+- there is 1 mandatory argument which is labeled `key` of type `string`: it must be the secret key we need in order to broadcast on our YouTube account,
-- there is 1 mandatory argument, unlabeled, of type `source`: this is clearly the source that we are going to broadcast to Youtube.
+- there is 1 mandatory argument, unlabeled, of type `source`: this is clearly the source that we are going to broadcast to YouTube.

 As we can see the types and labels of arguments already provide us with much information about the functions and prevent many mistakes.